KYC and AML exist to answer a simple question: can you trust this customer and their transactions?

 Despite advances in technology, many financial organizations rely on manual data entry when verifying customer identity.
 Manual processes are slow, error-prone, and expensive, especially at scale.
 They pose the following hurdles:

-• Time and resource intensity.
+- Time and resource intensity.
 Collecting and updating customer data takes time and resources.
-In fact, 94% of banks state that manual workloads are the primary challenge in their AML/KYC strategies.
+In recent industry surveys, the majority of banks reported that manual workloads were the main challenge in their AML and KYC strategies.

 Key benefits of AI automation in compliance